LINC Conference

 “iPodia: Borderless Interactive Learning” presented by Stephen Lu and Ang Liu (U.S.)

-“Rethinking Learning” presented by Leslie Richards and Cherine Sallam (Canada & Egypt)
+“Rethinking Learning” presented by Leslie Richards (Canada)

 “An Asynchronous, Personalized Learning Platform – Guided Learning Pathways” presented by Cole Shaw and Soheil Sibdari (U.S.)